KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/transform_distort_perspective/corners.rst

    * - Alpha Operation
      - Selection
      -
-   * - Corner 1-4 X / Y
+   * - Top-left X / Y
      - Integer
+     - Set the coordinates for the top-left corner.
+Range is 0 to 3000, default is 1000
+   * - Top-right X / Y
+     - Integer
+     - Set the coordinates for the top-right corner.
+Range is 0 to 3000, default is 2000 and 1000, respectively
+   * - Bottom-right X / Y
+     - Integer
+     - Set the coordinates for the bottom-right corner.
+Range is 0 to 3000, default is 2000
+   * - Bottom-left X / Y
+     - Integer
-     - Set the coordinates for the corners.
-Corner 1 is the top left corner, corner 4 the bottom left.
-Ranges are 0 to 6000.
+     - Set the coordinates for the bottom-left corner.
+Range is 0 to 3000, default is 1000 and 2000, respectively
    * - Stretch X / Y
      - Integer
      - Stretches the source clip along the X and/or Y axis by "moving" the virtual center of the frame left/right or up/down.